Spoken English Practice |

 Speak English Confidently

-Speaking English confidently is not about using advanced vocabulary or speaking perfect grammar.
+Speaking English confidently is not about using advanced vocabulary or having perfect grammar.

-Many learners understand English well, yet hesitate while speaking.
+Many learners understand English very well but still hesitate when it comes to speaking.

 The problem is lack of real speaking practice.